felixlimanta/hpc_lecture/final_report/README.md

     - Outputs number of steps to convergence, elapsed time, and the sums of the absolute values of `u`, `v`, and `p` for quick sanity check.
     - Exports figure as `fig_python.png`.
 2. `02_navier_stokes.cpp`: Port of `01_navier_stokes.py` to C++.
+    - Slower than Python version, due to Numpy operations ported naively.
     - Results (`u`, `v`, `p`) are saved as `02_navier_stokes.out`.
     - `plot.py`: Plots Navier-Stokes calculation results
+    - Exports figure as `fig_cpp.png` with `plot.py`.
+3. `03_cuda.cpp`: CUDA version of `02_navier_stokes.cpp`.
+    - Drastic increase in speed.
+    - Some CUDA functions cannot accept `double` variable types, thus variables are defined as `float`s.
+This produces slight differences in output.
+    - Results (`u`, `v`, `p`) are saved as `03_cuda.out`.
+    - Exports figure as `fig_cuda.png` with `plot.py`.

+Results on local machine, with Intel i5-7600, 8GB of RAM, and NVIDIA TITAN Xp, running Ubuntu 18.04

 ```console
 foo@bar:~$ python 01_navier_stokes.py